-immediate transmissions if there are enough credits available, i.e., at least $l \times \lfloor CR{TR{succ}} \rfloor$ .
+transmission plus an immediate transmission.
+One possible solution is to allow l multiple immediate transmissions if there are enough credits available, i.e., at least $l \times |CR{TR}|$.
 The value of l will determine how aggressively the station consumes its credits.
 The design of strategies for the dynamic selection of optimal l values is out of the scope of this contribution, therefore in the simulations we used a constant value equal to 2.
 Finally, it is worth noting a property of correlating the cost of an immediate frame transmission to the number of collisions suffered.
 Specifically, the more congested is the network, the more are the collisions suffered before a successful transmission and, hence, the higher the $CR{TR{succ}}$ value.
 As a consequence, in congested systems immediate transmission attempts are expensive in terms of credits, while in networks with a few collisions immediate transmission attempts are cheap in terms of credits, and hence are more frequent.
 So far we have introduced the core components of our credit-based scheme, i.e., how credits are collected, and how credits are spent.
 However, there is a final aspect to consider in order integrating our solution in the AOB mechanism.
 Specifically, the credits can be used to perform additional frame transmissions with null backoff, only after the enhanced station has performed a normal transmission attempt following the rules of the AOB mechanism.
 However, the AOB scheme behaves quite aggressively to reduce the network contention level when the slot utilization is above the ACL value.
-Specifically, when the slot utilization is higher than the ACL value, the AOB mechanism selects a null $P_T$ value, independently of the $N_A$ value.
+Specifically, when the slot utilization is higher than the ACL value, the AOB mechanism selects a null P_T value, independently of the N_A value.
 Figure 2.3 shows that a few legacy stations are enough to lead to slot utilization above the optimal value.
-As a consequence, when the enhanced stations compete with legacy stations is quite probable that the $P_T$ value is most of the time equal to zero.
+As a consequence, when the enhanced stations compete with legacy stations is quite probable that the P_T value is most of the time equal to zero.
 Hence, the enhanced stations earn a lot of credits, but are not allowed to use them.